diana22355/BloodBankWebApp/README.md

 #Blood Bank Web application hosted in Microsoft Azure Cloud.

-We will be deploying a web application on Microsoft Azure cloud using Java and SQL.
+Web application on Microsoft Azure cloud using Java and SQL.
-In general, it will store blood donation data, and it will help seekers (Doctors) to check the availability of the blood based on location.
+The web application stores blood donation data and helps seekers (Doctors) to check the availability of the blood based on location.